 That bag is super scary, which will make your parties, , scared of the bagger in a different way. maybe not as a condition, but wondering what’s there.

-Lucas: A weird majority of the people I’ve talked to have been like my favorite monster is the biggest baddest thing I’ve ever made.
-I just did one that was a CR 23 team in Lord of the abyss.
+Lucas: A weird majority of the people I’ve talked to have been like “My favorite monster is the biggest, baddest thing I’ve ever made.”
+I just did an interview about a CR 23 Demon Lord of the abyss.
 I expected the bagger to be a bit more, just more,

 Justice Arman: it’s not that powerful. it’s more of a nuisance than anything. the reason why it’s not that big is one.
 I wanted this to be a foe that you could introduce earlier in the game.
 I think as far as D and D beyond data, they said something like.